Advantages of Bifacial Solar Panels

 What are Bifacial Panels?

-Certain residential structures, such as pergolas or ground-mounted systems can benefit from solar panels that have bifacial faces.
-For most property owners, however, rooftop installations with bifacial solar panels won’t be feasible.
-Instead panels that are elevated and set away from a mounting surface{ will|| can} allow light to reflect back into the panels.
+Some residential applications like pergolas or ground-mounted systems, could benefit from solar panels that have bifacial faces.
+For most property owners, however, rooftop installations with Bifacial solar panels aren’t practical.
+Instead, panels that are raised and tilted away from the mounting surface{ will|| can} permit light to reflect back into the panels.

 How does a Bifacial Solar Panels work?